sibirbil/sibirbil.github.io/_pages/about.md

 In the past, I had served for three years as a professor of Data Science and Optimization at the [Department of Econometrics](https://www.eur.nl/en/ese/department-econometrics) of [Erasmus University](https://www.eur.nl/), and before EUR, I had been a professor of optimization at the [Industrial Engineering Department](https://ie.sabanciuniv.edu/) of [Sabancı University](https://www.sabanciuniv.edu/) for more than a decade.

 My **research interests** center around optimization methods in data science and decision making.
-Lately, I am interested in interpreptable machine learning and data privacy in operations research.
+Lately, I am interested in interpretable machine learning and data privacy in operations research.

 Recent News
 ------